Skip to content

 Not everyone will experience all of these.
 They are simply patterns worth paying attention to.

-If you are dealing with significant changes in your cycle, mood, sleep, or weight, it can be helpful to talk with a qualified healthcare professional for personalized support and to rule out other potential causes.
+If you are dealing with significant changes in your cycle, mood, sleep, or weight, it can be helpful to speak with a qualified healthcare professional for personalized support and to rule out other possible causes.

 Why Old Weight Loss Methods Often Stop Working

 This is one of the most frustrating parts of perimenopause.
 The calorie counting that worked in your twenties.
 The daily runs that kept things steady in your thirties.
-The occasional restrictive diet that used to reset everything.
-None of it seems to work the way it used to.
+The occasional restrictive diet that used to “reset” everything.
+Many women find these strategies no longer work the same way.

 • Less muscle means a lower metabolic rate.
 The same diet that once maintained your weight may now contribute to gradual gain.

 • Chronic stress changes the equation.
-When cortisol stays elevated, the body may hold onto fat more readily — regardless of what you eat.
+When cortisol stays elevated, the body may hold onto fat more readily.

 • Poor sleep undermines recovery.
-No amount of dietary discipline can fully compensate for chronic sleep deprivation and the hormonal disruption it creates.
+No amount of dietary discipline can fully compensate for chronic sleep disruption.

 • Your hormonal environment is different.
-Your body during perimenopause is not your body at 25.
-It may need different kinds of support, not just more restriction.
+Your body may need different support, not just more restriction.

 • Restrictive dieting can backfire.
-Severe calorie cuts can raise cortisol, accelerate muscle loss, and create the exact conditions that promote fat storage.
+Severe calorie cuts may elevate cortisol, accelerate muscle loss, and create the exact conditions that make progress feel harder.

 The answer is not to push harder with the same old strategies.
 It is to gently shift toward an approach that actually matches where your body is now.